 Books and Supplies - Most courses require materials and supplies.
 If materials are included in the cost of the course, the instructor will provide these during the first class meeting.
-In some instances, a list of required materials has been prepared by the instructor.
-Students are responsible for securing these materials before the first class session.
+Where applicable, the course citation will include information on the materials needed for the course.

-Class Cancellation/Postponement - The Office of Community Education reserves the right to cancel, postpone, or combine classes or to substitute qualified instructors when it is necessary.
+Class Cancellation/Postponement - A minimum of 10 students is required to meet most non-credit classes.
+The Office of Community Education reserves the right to cancel, postpone, or combine classes or to substitute qualified instructors when it is necessary.

-Cancellation/Postponement of Individual Class Sessions - If an instructor must cancel a class session, he or she must notify the Division of Economic and Community Development and all students enrolled in the class.
-The instructor is responsible for arranging a makeup session that will accommodate the schedules of all students enrolled in the class.
+Cancellation/Postponement of Individual Class Sessions - If an instructor must cancel a class session, he or she must notify the Division of Community Education and all students enrolled in the class.
+The instructor is responsible for arranging a makeup session that will accommodate the schedules of all students enrolled in the class and the college's schedule of available classrooms.

-Holidays - Unless otherwise noted, non-credit courses, workshops, and seminars will follow the published campus holiday schedule.
+College Closings - Unless otherwise noted, non-credit courses, workshops, and seminars will follow the published campus holiday schedule.

-Closing Dates - The closing date for registration is five working days before the start of the class unless otherwise noted.
+Closing Dates - The closing date for registration is five working days before the start of the class unless otherwise stated.
 Early registration with payment is required to ensure enrollment.